 Aaron focuses his practice on appellate litigation.
-He has argued in federal appellate courts across the country and briefed merits cases in the U.S. Supreme Court on behalf of clients ranging from Fortune 10 companies to individual criminal defendants.
+He has argued in federal appellate courts across the country and briefed over a dozen merits cases in the U.S. Supreme Court on behalf of clients ranging from Fortune 10 companies to individual criminal defendants.
 His experience spans substantive areas including constitutional law, administrative law, intellectual property, criminal defense, and arbitration.

 Aaron clerked for Judge Merrick B. Garland on the U.S. Court of Appeals for the District of Columbia Circuit and served as a Bristow Fellow in the Office of the Solicitor General.
 He received his J.D. from Yale Law School and his A.B. summa cum laude from Harvard University.